bitterjug/devjournal-crypto/devjournal.markdown

   I really want to at the moment because instead of a list of urls for the results associated with my logframe, I can go to `/logframe/n/results/` to get a list of them.

+- I can get results to render with Hyperlinkedmodelserializers so long as I don't include any linking fields in the field set.
+In particular I can't link to parent -- another Result, because it is trying to find a view called 'result-detail'.